Minor in Urban Sustainability

 - Advising policymakers on how best to incorporate the 3-Es of urban sustainability

 Why take a minor in urban sustainability?

 In the 1950s, about two-thirds of the world's population lived in rural areas and one-third lived in cities.
 However, mass migration to cities has dramatically changed this spatial distribution.
-Around 2008, the population between rural areas and cities was evenly split; today, about 54 percent of the world's population lives in cities; by 2050, two-thirds of the world's population, or some six billion people, are expected live in cities.
+Around 2008, the population between rural areas and cities was evenly split; today, about 54% of the world's population lives in cities; by 2050, two-thirds of the world's population, or some six billion people, are expected to live in cities.
 These populations currently place enormous stresses on natural and built environmental systems.
-While comprising less than five percent of the world's landmass, urban areas account for 70 percent of the world's energy consumption and greenhouse gas emissions.
+While comprising less than 5% of the world's landmass, urban areas account for 70% of the world's energy consumption and greenhouse gas emissions.
 But evidence shows that well-designed urban places can more efficiently use resources than non-urban places.

 Professionals are needed to address these changes in sustainable ways.
 Wayne State is the home of many planning and social sciences courses that can prepare students to tackle these challenges.
 A minor in urban sustainability will leverage Wayne State's existing strengths to provide students with an understanding of the 3-Es of sustainable development and with a broad policy framework to address these challenges.

 How does the minor in urban sustainability meet the needs of development?